Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - market surveillance and inspection in relation to pharmaceuticals, medical devices and relevant sales channels.

 On the other hand, the scope of the Social Security Institution’s power is set out in detail in the Law on Organisation of the Social Security Institution (4947) and its regulations.
-The institution’s powers consist mainly of regulation of public healthcare expenditures and implementation of the reimbursement regime.
+The institution’s powers consist mainly of regulating public healthcare expenditure and implementing the reimbursement regime.

 Are any other legal regimes applicable to the trade of medicinal products (eg, competition, international trade, data protection, consumer protection)?

 The trade of medicinal products is within the scope of ordinary commercial activity.
-Therefore, if the trade of medicinal products has an aspect in relation to competition, international trade, data protection, consumer protection, product liability, customs or transport, the relevant specific legal regimes will apply, depending on the case.
+Therefore, if the trade of medicinal products has an aspect relating to competition, international trade, data protection, consumer protection, product liability, customs or transport, the relevant specific legal regimes will apply, depending on the case.

 Are any medicinal products exempt from regulation (eg, complementary and alternative medicines)?

-In Turkey, different product types (ie, medical devices, cosmetics, traditional herbal products and nutritional products) are regulated under specific laws consisting of various regulations and guidelines.
-Bearing in mind that the regulations governing medicinal products are quite strict in Turkey, particularly the use of any health claims for products, there is no significantly important medicinal product exempt from these regulations.
+In Turkey, different product types (eg, medical devices, cosmetics, traditional herbal products and nutritional products) are regulated under specific laws consisting of various regulations and guidelines.
+Considering that the regulations governing medicinal products are quite strict in Turkey, particularly the use of any health claims for products, no significant medicinal products are exempt from regulation.

 What is the authorisation procedure for the manufacture of medicinal products in your jurisdiction?